afbc04/myBus/requirements/README.md

     - When was created
     - Total seats
     - Is accessible to disable person?
-    - List of travels done
+    - List of trips completed
     - List of drivers
     - Time expected
     - Price of travel - Base